Porrapat/ft_debut/README.md

 ## Bonus section

 I think this project will made me and my Pisciner friend learn a lot.
 So we can prepare for the real curriculum better.
 Look forward to anyone would manual evaluation me.

+## Evaluation
+I think this answer is very nice.